lividavi19/PhotosGallery/README.md

 # PhotosGallery
-Web app emulating Microsoft Windows Photos App to display images
+Web app to browse through the photos gallery, similar to Microsoft Windows' Photos App